stephane-chazelas/bro-pdns-forward-dns/README.md

 ## Instructions

 ***DISCLAIMER***: those are instruction for debian based systems.
-It is recommanded to backup every file, database affected by those instructions before following them.
+It is recommanded to backup every file, database... affected by those instructions before following them.

 You'll need to install a few packages:
   - pdns-server and pdns-backend-mysql for PowerDNS